chrisconlon/DiversionReplication/README.md

 data/raw:

-1. blp_product_data_opt.parquet: BLP auto data corrected using optimal instruments.
+1. blp_product_data_opt.parquet: BLP auto data corrected using pre-computed optimal instruments.
 See Conlon and Gortmaker (2020) for a detailed discussion.
-2. nevo_product_data_opt.parquet: Nevo (fake) cereal data corrected using optimal instruments.
+2. nevo_product_data_opt.parquet: Nevo (fake) cereal data corrected using pre-computed optimal instruments.
 See Conlon and Gortmaker (2020) for a detailed discussion.